GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst | Headlines

 GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst

 Data also showed German inflation rose to its highest in almost 50 years in August, beating a high set only three months earlier, and strengthening the case for the European Central Bank to go for a larger rate hike next month.
-Reports that Taiwan fired warning shots, for the first time, at a Chinese drone which buzzed an offshore islet on Tuesday did not help already-fragile market sentiment.
+Reports that Taiwan fired warning shots for the first time at a Chinese drone, which buzzed an offshore islet on Tuesday, worsened already-fragile market sentiment.

-World stocks tumbled for a third consecutive session on Tuesday on concerns about likely U.S. and European interest rate hikes, after data showed resilient economic growth and inflation in both regions despite central banks' policy tightening so far.
+World stocks tumbled for a third straight session on Tuesday as investors worried about continued U.S. and European interest rate hikes, after data pointed to persistent inflation in both regions despite central banks' policy tightening so far.
 Two-year U.S. Treasuries scaled a new high not seen since 2007 after data showed U.S. job openings increased in July.
-This suggested that demand for labor was not slowing, bolstering the case for the Federal Reserve to stick to its aggressive monetary policy tightening path.
+This suggested demand for labor was not slowing, bolstering the case for the Federal Reserve's aggressive monetary policy tightening path.

 To discourage speculation that the Fed might cut rates next year to support economic growth, New York Federal Reserve Bank President John Williams said on Tuesday the central bank likely needed to get its policy rate above 3.5%, and was unlikely to cut rates at all next year.
 Data also showed German inflation rose to its highest in almost 50 years in August, beating a high set only three months earlier, and strengthening the case for the European Central Bank to go for a larger rate hike next month.

-Reports that Taiwan fired warning shots, for the first time, at a Chinese drone which buzzed an offshore islet on Tuesday did not help already-fragile market sentiment.
-The S&P 500 index quickly gave up early gains to fall 1.5% to its lowest in over a month.
-The Dow Jones Industrial Average lost 1.2%, and the Nasdaq Composite dropped 1.8%.
+Reports that Taiwan fired warning shots for the first time at a Chinese drone, which buzzed an offshore islet on Tuesday, worsened already-fragile market sentiment.
+The S&P 500 index quickly gave up early gains to fall 1.1% to its lowest in over a month.
+The Dow Jones Industrial Average lost 0.96%, and the Nasdaq Composite dropped 1.12%.

-The pan-European STOXX index also gave up earlier gains to be down 0.7%, and MSCI's world equity index fell 0.99%.
-The two-year Treasury yield climbed to 3.4970%, its highest since late 2007, and well above benchmark 10-year yields, which rose to 3.117% for the first time since the end of June.
+"Equity markets continued to be impacted by expectations central banks will keep their foot on the accelerator in terms of rate hikes," analysts at ANZ Research said in a note to clients.
+The pan-European STOXX index also gave up earlier gains to go down 0.7%, and MSCI's world equity index fell 0.74%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)